wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/3-exercise-use-task-modules-tabs.md

 ### Test the video selector task module

+Increment the `version` property in the app's **./manifest/manifest.json** file so you can update the previously deployed Teams app.

 From the command line, navigate to the root folder for the project and execute the following command:

 ```shell
 gulp ngrok-serve
 ```

+Upgrade the previously deployed Teams app with the updated app package.

-Refresh the Microsoft Teams interface.
-Select the **update video** button.
+In the browser, navigate back to the tab in the Microsoft Teams interface.

+Select the **Change Video ID** button.
 Microsoft Teams will load the video selector task module with the ID of the currently selected video in the text control.

 ![Screenshot of the YouTube Selector task module](../media/03-yo-teams-11.png)